 Page builders promise to make designing your website a lot easier and less complicated.

 They allow you to build and design pages that look exactly (or at least as close as possible) as what you’ve envisioned, without having to mess around with any code.

 This is contrary to what used to be the norm up to a few years ago, where being a programmer, or at least having good knowledge of web technology was essential to develop a website!

-There are many reasons why you’d want to use a page builder.
+There are many reasons why you’d want to use a page builder plugin:

 A Complete Package

-You might have to install a lot of them.
-Then, if you decide to go for the premium plugins, license fees pile up.
+As your requirements increase, you might have to install quite a lot of different plugins.
+If you decide to go for premium plugins, license fees will start to add up.

-And then there’s the trouble of researching which one is the best along with the maintenance work that comes with having so many plugins installed.
+And then there’s the issue of researching which plugin is the best, along with the maintenance work that comes with having so many plugins installed.

 Templates and Layouts